Container Closure Integrity Testing

 Helium Leak Testing - ASTM F2391

 ASTM F2391 is the Standard Test Method for Measuring Package and Seal Integrity Using Helium as the Tracer Gas.
-This test method utilizes a helium leak detector, also known as a Mass Spectrometer Leak Detector (MSLD), equipped with custom designed fixtures for the container or vial that is to be tested.
-The container closure system is calibrated against a NIST-traceable standard to establish parameters.
+This test method uses a helium leak detector, also known as a Mass Spectrometer Leak Detector (MSLD), equipped with custom designed fixtures for the container or vial that is to be evaluated.
+The container closure system is calibrated against a NIST-traceable standard to set up parameters.

 - Various types of containers such as vials, syringe systems, cartridges, and blister packs can be evaluated